labapart/gattlib/README.md

 GattLib is a library used to access Generic Attribute Profile (GATT) protocol of BLE (Bluetooth Low Energy) devices.

-It is based on Bluez 4.101 GATT code (prior to Bluez D-BUS API).
+It is based on Bluez 4.101 and Bluez 5.43 GATT code.
 Some changes has been made to support additional features and former versions of Bluez.

-It has been introduced to allow to build applications hosted on platform with a version of Bluez prior to v5.x that could easily communicate with BLE devices.
+It has been introduced to allow to build applications that could easily communicate with BLE devices.

-Potentially, D-BUS API could also be added to GattLib to provide an abstraction layer between different versions of BlueZ.

 Latest GattLib Release packages
 ===============================